code-q-web-factory/Neos-Skeleton/README.md

 You need help?

-We might consult your company on Neos setups and build processes.
+We can consult your company on Neos setups and build processes.
 Get in contact: rs@codeq.at

 ## Generator Features